Copperas Cove, Texas: History

-The first evidence of human habitation in the Five Hills area dates back to at least 4,000 BCE.
+The first evidence of human habitation in the Five Hills area dates back to at least 4,000 BC.
 Artifacts, such as skeletal remains, arrowheads, and other stone tools, have been found along local creek beds and valley floors.
 These first residents were nomadic hunters, traveling in small groups following migrating buffalo herds.
 When the Spanish came to Texas, a small Plains tribe known as the Tonkawa inhabited the area.
 The powerful Comanche controlled a vast stretch of land to the north and west, making Coryell County a hostile battleground as settlers moved into the area.

 In 1825, Mexico provided Stephen F. Austin with a land grant encompassing a large area including present-day Copperas Cove.
-Starting in the 1830s, the first white settlers came into the Five Hills region; however, the area lacked stability until after the Civil War.
+Starting in the 1830s, the first European settlers came into the Five Hills region; however, the area lacked stability until after the Civil War.
 Substantial settlement did not arrive until the development of the cattle industry during the 1870s, when a feeder route of the Chisholm Trail was cut through the region.
 Settlement centered around a local general store about two miles southwest of present-day downtown.
 In 1878, residents applied for a post office under the name "Cove", so chosen for the site's sheltered location.
 However "Cove" was already taken by a nearby community (now called Evant).
 Inspired by the taste of nearby spring water, residents amended the name to "Copperas Cove" (officially in 1901).
 The post office was established in March 1879, with Marsden Ogletree as the town's first postmaster.
 The original building remains today and is the site of the Ogletree Gap Heritage Festival.